zunayn/carpet_auction/README.md

 ## A BRIEF SUMMARY OF THE PROGRAM

-### This program works on following "pillars" *(defined in data.py)*:
+### Classes used in the program and their brief desription: *(defined in data.py)*:

-1. Inventory, which contains all the objects for auctioning, information about bidders, admins, and defines methods to operate on them.
+1. Inventory: Contains all the carpets for auctioning.
+Also contains information about bidders, admins.
+It defines CRUD methods to operate on them.

-2. Bidders, who can place a bid on a carpet object, and win the bid if theirs is the highest.
-They have access to their bids i.e updating them and cancelling them.
+2. Bidders: Users who can place a bid on a carpet object, and win the carpet if their bid is the highest.
+They have access to their bids i.e updating bids and cancelling bids.

-3. Admins, who have special privileges and can operate on the inventory i.e add new carpets to the inventory.
+3. Admins: Users who have special privileges and can operate on the inventory i.e add new carpets to the inventory.

-4. Carpets themselves, who contain data regarding them and their status in the auction.
+4. Carpets: Contain data regarding them and their status in the auction i.e no. of bids left, highest and last bidder, stock status etc.

-*The API is used in helpers.py to modularize the code in main.py.*

-### ***main.py*** **(Usecase of the API/ Implementation of the program)**:

-- Menus (Main menu, Admin Menu, Bidder Menu): Dashboards which provide the user accessibility on the things they can work on (explained above)

-- Each menu contains a limited number of options for the user.
+### ***About the program***:

+- The program works with the help of menus.
+Depending on what kind of user is using the program, it will give different options accordingly.

+- Only admins can add carpets to the inventory.
+This is a special privilege they have.

+- Bidders can place their bids on a carpet, and multiple bidders can bid on one single carpet.
+The maximum no. of bids on a carpet can be 7.
+So, when 7 bids are placed on a carpet, it goes to the highest bidder.
+A bidder can also cancel their bids.

+- The login and separation of users is not robust, and is just an emulation.

 ***NOTE: A default admin user instance with username="admin", and password="admin" is created when the program starts.***